Registered Agent Requirements in Michigan (the Law Says "Resident Agent")

 - Your home address goes on the public LARA database.
 Anyone can look it up.

-- You must be physically present at that address every weekday, 8 AM to 5 PM.
+- Somebody has to be at that address every weekday, 8 AM to 5 PM.
 Travel, remote work, and vacations become compliance risks.

 - Process servers show up at your door to hand-deliver lawsuit papers.